MohitGoel92/Microsoft-Excel/README.md

 **Sub (or Sub Procedure)**

-Sub is a set of codes to run within key word *Sub* and *End Sub*.
+Sub is a set of codes to run within the keywords *Sub* and *End Sub*.
 You can think of it as a list of instructions of what you want VBA to do in order.
 For example, if we want to automate a bunch of actions such as adding formatted headers to our dataset, then we write those down for *VBA* to execute.

 Note the below key differences between Sub and Function: